 At the Santa Clara Indian Reservation near Los Alamos, New Mexico are the Puye Cliff Dwellings.
-For more than three centuries, from about 1250 to 1577 A.D., these cliff dwelling were called home to some 1,500 Pueblo Indians.
+For more than three centuries, from about 1250 to 1577 A.D., these cliff dwellings were called home to some 1,500 Pueblo Indians.
 Until such time as drought forced the villagers to leave for locations nearer the Rio Grande River, these ancient Indians built villages, dwelled, farmed and hunted game here.

 Through the years, it has been passed down from generation to generation, that the inhabitants of the Pueblo of Santa Clara, located some ten miles east of the cliff dwelling, are the decedents of the Puye.
 These decedents continue to speak the Tewa language, of which, the name Puye translates to “pueblo ruin where the rabbits assemble or meet.”

-Carved out of a 200 foot high cliff ridge formed from the Jemez Caldera volcano that erupted more than a million years ago, the cliff dwellings contain some 740 rooms.
+Carved out of a 200-foot high cliff ridge formed from the Jemez Caldera volcano that erupted more than a million years ago, the cliff dwellings contain some 740 rooms.
 Foundations and archeological evidence suggest that additional dwellings were constructed at the base of the cliff.
 The rooms dug into the cliff wall extend for over a mile along the south face of the Puye mesa, sometimes at two separate levels.

 Over a dozen stairways, that are more like ladders and handholds, link the great Community House on the mesa top to the rock debris at the base of a cliff and the dwellings at its side.
-These “stairs” leading downward in various directions, have been cut and worn into the cliffs, often accompanied by finger grips to make the climbing easier.
+These “stairs” leading downward in various directions have been cut and worn into the cliffs, often accompanied by finger grips to make the climbing easier.

 In addition to the many dwellings, at least two subterranean ceremonial kivas have been found at the base of the cliffs where large sockets were cut to hold the heavy roof beams needed to span such a large room.